Final-Proyect/Mp3-Player-GUI/README.md

 ## Challenges and Modifications
 * Visual improvement and better GUI design
-* Previous functions were modified tu run in Python 3
 * Able to browse a directory in which songs are kept

 ## Screenshots